 The college, the VCCS, the VCCA, and other professional organizations offer numerous professional and personal development opportunities, both credit and non-credit, designed to meet the needs of the faculty and staff.
 Participation in certain professional development opportunities is based upon business necessity and may be restricted to eligible employees.

 The college allots a certain amount of its budget to provide for faculty and staff to attend conferences conducted by professional organizations or vendors.
 These activities provide faculty and staff the opportunity to remain current in their fields and to bring back new ideas and techniques to share with co-workers.
 Employees interested in attending these conferences should complete a request for professional development.
-The request form is located at the following address: http://tinyurl.com/39qm4zw.
+The Professional Development Application will be made available to all staff during the application timeframe.

 Faculty and classified staff members may apply for Faculty and Staff Innovation Grants to participate in off-campus training or educational opportunities; purchase classroom supplies, educational equipment, books, or software; pursue other activities to further the employee’s education; or develop innovative courses, programs, and curricula.
 Application for the grants is made through the Educational Foundation Office and may be found at http://www.virginiawestern.edu/grants/grantsdev.php.